LTurns/website_portfolio/README.md

 'About Me' was inspired by a Paddle Game I made (refer to Portfolio section).
 I wanted an interactive game to be used to reveal my tech-stack and employable skills.
 Therefore, I referenced a canvas element from my React "About' component, and constructed the separate elements and classes with the use of vanilla JavaScript.

+The Portfolio section was created with Bootstrap.
+I separated the sub-sections by a structure of 'Games', 'Database Integration' and 'API Integration' and will continue to add to this page as my tech-stack and project-load increases.

 #### Tech Stack ####

-* Bootstrap - Utilised tables and columns to make pages easily responsive
+* Bootstrap - Utilised tables and columns to make pages easily responsive.
 * CSS - Added keyframes to give animation and a free-flowing feel to home page.
 CSS was also used for the overall design and colour palette.
 * HTML - Index.html as root for React.
 * React - For overall file structure and components (representing the different pages).